LebogangMabaso/peer-skills-exchange-board/README.md

 3. Run the test suite to identify any problems
 4. Check the project structure matches the expected layout

-## License

-This project is open source.
-Please check the license file for details.

 ## Contributing